* French govt has made 50/50 ownership offer to Italy

 Under an existing pact, the French state has a pre-emption right to buy out shareholders that runs until the end of the month.

-Macron decided after his election in May to review the terms of a deal under his predecessor Francois Hollande to sell a large stake in the STX France to Fincantieri.
+Macron decided after his election to review the terms of Fincantieri's deal to acquire the STX France stake.